MouhamedMahrous/FlapKap-s-Backend-challenge/README.md

 In the next section, we will see how to use the API and all the API tests for the implemented endpoints.

-# <a name="How-to-use-the-system-and-API-tests-for-all-implemented-endpoints"></a> How to use the system and API tests for all implemented endpoints
+# How to use the system and API tests for all implemented endpoints

 As I said before, in order to use the system you have to be registered in the system and also authenticated.
 </br> Let's see how this works and how all the endpoints work.